alejandra-sofia-dbb/disaster-tweets-nlp/README.md

 1. **Data cleaning and preprocessing**:
    - Checked for missing values and removed duplicates.
-   - Tokenized the text data and performed preprocessing (lowercasing, punctuation removal, etc.) for use in word embeddings.
+   - Tokenised the text data and performed preprocessing (lowercasing, punctuation removal, etc.) for use in word embeddings.
    - Applied **Word2Vec** to transform the text data into word vectors.

 2. **Unsupervised learning**: